Overview

 Weeks 28 to 42

-The third and final trimester of your pregnancy starts at week 28 and goes until your baby is born.
+Your pregnancy’s third and final trimester starts at week 28 and goes until your baby is born.
 While your due date is week 40, you may go to 41 or 42 weeks.
 The third trimester can bring challenges as everything gets bigger, heavier, and more squished.
 Many first-trimester pregnancy symptoms you thought you were done with may be returning, like frequent urination, tender breasts, and fatigue.
 Hang in there and know this is all temporary.

 Your Growing Baby

 Your baby has continued growing so much in the last three months.
 They will be packing on the pounds and getting less wrinkly.
 You may notice more movement in your belly as they get bigger and stronger.
 Their bones are fully developed, and their central nervous system has matured to the stage where it can control body temperature.
-You are passing antibodies to your little one as they continue to develop their fetal immune system.
-Your baby will open their eyes, they can detect light, and eyelashes have formed.
-They have a firm grasp, which is perfect for holding onto your fingers once they are born.
+Antibodies are passed from you to your little one as they develop their fetal immune system.
+Your baby will open their eyes, it can detect light, and its eyelashes have formed.
+They have a firm grasp, perfect for holding onto your fingers once they are born.

 Your Baby’s Position

 Your doctor or midwife will check your baby’s position toward the end of your pregnancy.
 Ideally, your baby will be head down.
 If your baby is breech (sideways or feet down) towards the end of this trimester, there are some things you can do to try and get them to turn.
-See this episode more for information on optimal fetal positioning and spinning babies.
-Your care provider may suggest an external cephalic version to turn your baby manually.
+See this episode for more information on optimal fetal positioning and spinning babies.
+Your provider may offer an external cephalic version, to turn your baby manually.
 You can always talk with your doctor or midwife about the possibility of breech vaginal birth.
 Unfortunately, very few care providers in the U.S. are skilled in vaginal breech delivery, and most will recommend a cesarean.

 Many of the symptoms in the third trimester are an extension of things you may have already experienced.
 Some of these symptoms can be more challenging as you get closer to your due date.
 Plus, some new symptoms may arise.